octoske/paku/README.md

-paku is a collection of decompressors and decompressor adapters in pure Rust with no unsafe code in paku itself
+paku is a collection of decompressors in pure safe Rust

 ##### Goals
 1. Pure Rust.
 No unsafe code.